Jimmy Page: Properties

 Page owned Plumpton Place in Sussex, with certain parts of the house designed by Edwin Lutyens.
 This house features in the Zeppelin film The Song Remains The Same where Page is seen sitting on the lawn playing a hurdy-gurdy.

-He later resided in Sonning, Berkshire in Deanery Garden, a house also designed by Edwin Lutyens for Edward Hudson.
+Page later resided in Sonning, Berkshire in Deanery Garden, a house also designed by Edwin Lutyens for Edward Hudson.

 Recreational drug use

-Page acknowledged heavy recreational drug use throughout the 1970s.
+Page acknowledged his heavy recreational drug use throughout the 1970s.
 In an interview with Guitar World magazine in 2003, he stated: "I can't speak for the [other members of the band], but for me drugs were an integral part of the whole thing, right from the beginning, right to the end."
 After the band's 1973 North American tour, Page told Nick Kent: "Oh, everyone went over the top a few times.
 I know I did and, to be honest with you, I don't really remember much of what happened."

 In 1975, Page began to use heroin, according to Richard Cole.
 Cole claims that he and Page took the drug during the recording sessions of the album Presence, and Page admitted shortly afterward that he was addicted.

 By Led Zeppelin's 1977 North American tour, Page's heroin addiction was beginning to hamper his guitar playing.
 By this time the guitarist had lost a noticeable amount of weight.
 His onstage appearance was not the only obvious change; his addiction caused Page to become so inward and isolated it altered the dynamics between him and Plant.
 During the recording sessions for In Through the Out Door in 1978, Page's diminished influence on the album (relative to bassist and keyboardist John Paul Jones) is partly attributed to his addiction, which resulted in his absence from the studio for long periods.

 Page reportedly overcame his heroin habit in the early 1980s, although he was arrested for possession of cocaine in both 1982 and 1984.
 He was given a 12-month conditional discharge in 1982 and, despite a second offence usually carrying a jail sentence, he was only fined.

-In a 1988 interview with Musician magazine, Page took offence when the interviewer noted that heroin had been associated with him and insisted: "Do I look as if I'm a smack addict?
+In a 1988 interview with Musician magazine, Page took offense when the interviewer noted that heroin had been associated with him, saying: "Do I look as if I'm a smack addict?
 Well, I'm not.
 Thank you very much."

 In an interview he gave to Q magazine in 2003, Page responded to a question as to whether he regrets getting so involved in heroin and cocaine:

 I don't regret it at all because when I needed to be really focused, I was really focused.
 That's it.
 Both Presence and In Through the Out Door were only recorded in three weeks: that's really going some.
 You've got to be on top of it.